dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 Hatchling tracks:

-* Track type: "nest, hatched"
+* Track type: "nest, hatched".
 * Location: Follow to hatched nest, capture location of nest.
 * Swipe right and fill in subsequent nest-related screens.
 A senior field worker will conduct the nest excavation.

 You should at least set species and GeoPoint, if the other value defaults are correct.

+If you were unsure about the species and have therefore kept the default "Turtle", you will be shown a subsequent screen "Unsure about species", where you can take photos of both the uptrack (water towards land) and the downtrack (returning from land to water).

+* Landscape format is preferred!
+* Place a length reference (measuring tape or marked stick) across the whole track, lining up the end with the edge of the track.
+  This allows reviewers to easily gauge the track width from the photo.
+* Select angle of camera, sun and track so that both track and length reference are clearly visible.

 Review the data, then swipe right to finish the form.

-If you are sure of species ID, keep "Mark form as finalized" ticked and "Save Form and Exit".
+If you are sure of species ID and presence or absence of nest, keep "Mark form as finalized" ticked and "Save Form and Exit".

-If you are unsure of the species ID, (species is "turtle" and photo of track is provided), untick "Mark form as finalized" and "Save Form and Exit".
+Otherwise, untick "Mark form as finalized" and "Save Form and Exit".
 This gives the field supervisors a chance to review and possibly determine species ID (based on the photo taken) before uploading.